jasonyu1996/anvil/README.md

 ```

 NOTE: To disable lifetime-related checks, pass `-disable-lt-checks`.
 The `-two-round` flag
-generates code for two rounds of each thread to work around some combinational loop issues
+generates code for two rounds of each thread (previously used to
-codegen currently has (see https://github.com/jasonyu1996/anvil/issues/33).
+work around some [combinational loop issues](https://github.com/jasonyu1996/anvil/issues/33) codegen had, now no more useful).

 ### Examples